Clarify Excel error messages, VBA references

 The application you are attempting to use has a reference it cannot resolve to an object, type library, DLL, or external database.
 Either the object, type library, DLL, or database was deleted or its name has changed.
 Examine the Available references list in the References dialog box in the Visual Basic Editor (Tools menu) to determine if any action is required.
 If you did not create this application, contact the programmer or administrator of the system.

 If the reference listed in the Available references list is preceded with "MISSING:" clear the check box to remove the reference if it is no longer required.
 If you still need to use the reference, clear the check box entry for "MISSING: <referencename>" in the Available references list, and then create a new reference to the file using the Browse... button.
 If this is an installed database application, you may need to reinstall or repair the application.

 More information about this error message online.

 However, you cannot access the references from Visual Basic and it constantly throws errors for functions, even chr(13), so you have to kill the app manually (bad)!

-#4 Updated by Michael Lee almost 13 years ago
+#4 Updated by Michael Lee about 13 years ago

 once a reference is broken, it seems unable to be fixed: